AYE5HA/DriftGuard/README.md

 DriftGuard is a beginner-friendly schema drift monitoring system for JSON and CSV files landing in Google Cloud Storage.
 It samples incoming files, infers the current schema, compares it with a Firestore baseline, logs anomalies to BigQuery, and sends a Slack alert before downstream analytics jobs break.

 The project is intentionally small and readable.
-It is built to feel like a polished junior-to-mid level cloud data engineering portfolio project, not an enterprise platform.

 ## Portfolio Summary